 Asks California voters to approve reducing the voter threshold to fund local affordable housing, supportive housing, and public infrastructure projects from a two-thirds vote to a 55 percent majority.
 Read the Bill

 AB 10 (Chiu)

-Increases the state Low-Income Housing Tax Credit (LIHTC) Program by $500 million and eliminates the cap on annual tax credit for individual filers.
+Increases the state Low-Income Housing Tax Credit (LIHTC) Program by $500 million, including farmworker housing.
 Read the Bill

 SB 6 (Beall, mcguire)